K-Sato1995/gatsbyBlog/content/posts/Make-your-react-app-compatible-with-IE/index.md

 ---
-title: "Make your react app compatible with IE"
+title: 'Make your react app compatible with IE'
 slug: make-your-react-app-compatible-with-ie
 date: 2020-01-28
 language: english
 tags:
   - React
 published: true
-description: "Just a short post about how to install pollyfill in react apps."
+description: 'Just a short post about how to install pollyfill in react apps.'
 ---

 # Installation

 ```bash